 We got dressed and I was thankful that due to my massage not being that thorough my hair had not got wet, we paid 90gl (£28) and left swiftly to carry on our day exploring the city.

-No matter which thermal bath you go for here are some things to note!
+No matter which Thermal Bath in Tbilisi you go for here are some things to note!

-Like I said, I would recommend Gulo’s from my personal experience and the 80gl room.
-I think that all of the bath houses are probably about the same quality and you’ll get the same experience in each and I think it’s certain that you pay for what you get with these rooms so keep that in mind!
+Like I said, I would recommend Gulo’s Thermal Bath in Tbilisi from my personal experience and the 80gl room.
+I think that all of the bath houses in Tbilisi are probably about the same quality and you’ll get the same experience in each and I think it’s certain that you pay for what you get with these rooms so keep that in mind!

-To SEE my trip to Georgia check out my below Vlogs on my YouTube channel here!
+To SEE my trip to Georgia check out my vlogs!